On This Page

 After talking with some of the locals, they confirmed for us that drug trafficking is indeed a thing in Jamaica.
-Unfortunately, some of the people we talked to knew of others in the area who had died or are in jail because of being involved in the drug trade.
+Unfortunately, some of the people we talked to knew of others in the area who had died or were currently in jail because of being involved in the drug trade.
 We learned that one common route used in the drug trade has goods originating in South America, before stopping off in Jamaica, then moving to the Caiman Islands, until they reach their final destination in the United States.

 Look Twice Before Crossing the Road

-There was a two-lane highway located right outside where we stayed that cut through the center of the village.
-A thin strip of dirt hugged the sides of the road, no sidewalk.
+There was a two-lane road located right outside where we stayed that cut through the center of the village.
+A thin strip of dirt hugged the sides of the road, but no sidewalk.
 We had to walk along it single file.
 The speed limit was quite high and cars did not slow down while driving through the village.
 We could feel the vibrations as semis whizzed by us.

 We flew into Montego Bay on Frontier Airlines.
 We woke up at 4 am that morning to catch the plane, it was a three hour direct flight for us out of Raleigh.

 Once we landed in Montego Bay on the North Coast it was a two hour van ride through the hills to Belmont on the South Coast.
 We had arranged our rides to and from the airport through our Airbnb host.